raspberrypilearning/astronaut-reaction-times/README.md

 ![](cover.png)

 For the first time, ever a British astronaut from the European Space Agency is going to live and work on the International Space Station.
 British ESA Astronaut Tim Peake is going to orbit the earth for half a year.
 But what is it like to live and work in space?
-This activity looks at reaction time for astronauts and distances travelled by the International Space Station in that time by creating a reaction time game in Scratch.
+This activity looks at reaction time for astronauts, and distances travelled by the International Space Station in that time, by creating a reaction time game in Scratch.

 ## Community
 Resource developed based on work by [ESERO-UK](http://www.esero.org.uk/) and [The National STEM Centre](http://www.nationalstemcentre.org.uk/) as part of the Astro Pi project.